tsKenneth/interpretable-graph-classification/README.md

 This codebase requires running on Linux OS.
 For Windows users, consider the Windows Subsystem for Linux (https://docs.microsoft.com/en-us/windows/wsl/install-win10).
 Experiment was performed on Ubuntu 18.04, with CUDA version 10.1 and PyTorch version 1.5.

 ### Setup
 1. Install Python 3, .
-Optionally, you can install CUDA for faster training times if you have own a Nvidia GPU
+Optionally, you can install CUDA for faster training times if your system have a Nvidia GPU
    - (Optional) Install and create a virtual environment
    - Install PyTorch version 1.5
 2. Install the requirements found in requirements.txt using `pip install -r requirements.txt`